 - Cook the egg in the remaining oil in the work.
 Scramble it.

-- Immediately add the noodles, followed by kale and the chicken.
+- Immediately add the noodles, followed by kale and the chicken (that you had set aside).
 Stir gently to combine the ingredients.

-- Add the remaining seasoning being- 2 tbsp soya sauce, oyster sauce, dark soya sauce (if any) and black pepper to the ingredients in the wok.
+- Add the remaining seasoning being- 2 tbsp soya sauce, oyster sauce, dark soya sauce (if any left) and black pepper to the ingredients in the wok.
 Combine gently.

 - Serve hot.
-Also lay aside the dish additional optional seasoning of slices of lime, crushed peanuts, red chilli flakes and sugar.
+Also place alongside the dish some optional seasoning of slices of lime, crushed peanuts, red chilli flakes and sugar.